Divorce and separation

 Definition of ‘living apart’

-Living apart for four years during the previous five years
+Living apart for two years during the previous three years

-As mentioned above, one of the conditions that must be satisfied is that the couple must have lived apart from each other for a minimum period of four years during the five years preceding the institution of divorce proceedings.
+As mentioned above, one of the conditions that must be satisfied is that the couple must have lived apart from each other for a minimum period of two years during the three years preceding the institution of divorce proceedings.
 Even if the couple lived together for short periods during this time, this will not prevent either of them being granted a decree of divorce.